Forest management planning

 Monitoring and reporting

-The Ministry of Natural Resources and Forestry and the forest company routinely monitor and report on implementation of the forest management plan.
+The ministry and the forest company routinely monitor and report on implementation of the forest management plan.
 This ensures that:

 - the forest management plan is being followed